Tirur Assembly constituency

-Tirur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the seven state legislative assembly constituencies included in the Ponnani Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Kurukkoli Moideen of IUML.
+Tirur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Ponnani Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is Kurukkoli Moideen of IUML.

-Local self governed segments
+Local self-governed segments

-Tirur Niyamasabha constituency is composed of the following local self governed segments:
+Tirur Assembly constituency is composed of the following local self-governed segments: